Send the link below via email or IMCopy

 until 1215 in England.

-DO: SWBAT analyze primary sources to understand why the colonists were so upset about the Stamp Act
+DO: SWBAT Compare sources to determine why the colonists were so upset about the Stamp Act?

 IA: Why is it important to know the source of an article?

 in 1763, the British were in a lot of debt.
 They tried to raise money by taxing the American colonists.